noddde

 Validation

-• consistency: "strong" without identity and viewStore: Silently ignored -- treated as eventual.
+• consistency: "strong" without viewStore in config: Silently ignored -- treated as eventual.

 Optional Fields